-This course includes all ninth grade string students as well as student in grades 10, 11 and 12 who desire training in instrumental techniques, ensemble playing, and music reading.
-Select members of the Symphonic Band will be added to complete the instrumentation of the Concert Orchestra.
+This course includes all ninth-grade string students as well as student in grades 10, 11 and 12 who desire training in instrumental techniques, ensemble playing, and music reading.
+Selected players from band may also perform with this group.
 A weekly instrumental lesson is required for this course.
 Participation in all scheduled rehearsals and performances is required.